jaswinder6991/loops-near-intents-workshop/src/content/03-environment-setup/01-prerequisites.md

 **Web2 Parallel:** Installing NEAR CLI is like installing a specialized database client that lets you interact with the NEAR blockchain database from your terminal.

 ### Option A: Install via npm (Recommended)

+Ensure you're not running in windows32 directory.
+Run in your ~/Users/NAME directory

 ```bash
 npm install -g near-cli-rs
 ```